rfscholte/jactor-rises/README.md

 * `jactor-persistence-orm` handles persistence of the data
 * `jactor-facade` handles all communication between `jactor-model` and the other microservices
   * this microservice has the actual business logic (`jactor-model`) and this a hard dependency to the service.
 This single jar-file is therefore free of code regarding infrastructure and can solely focus on the business rules to handle.

+### Why ###

+This is my "sandbox" which I use to learn various aspects of java programming.
+This repository contains code that is evolved from about the year 2004, going through version control systems as CSV, Subversion, and now Git...

 ### Some technologies used on jactor-rises ###